 We have tested and confirmed that all of Chesapeake Bank's customer portals and websites are free from the Heart Bleed Bug vulnerability.

 IMPORTANT NOTICE REGARDING YOUR DEBIT CARD

 We at Chesapeake Bank are constantly working to protect our customers from fraud and identity theft.
 Nationally, there has been a significant increase in fraudulent activity through debit card transactions in retail stores.
 Because of recent retail store breaches, we want to protect our customers from these fraudulent transactions.
-We are blocking all signature-based transactions that total over $75.00 at retail stores in all states, excluding Virginia.
-Restaurants will NOT be part of this block.
+We are blocking all signature-based transactions at certain retail stores that experience high volumes of fraudulent transactions.
 You may continue to use your card with your PIN number.

 If you have any questions or concerns regarding this matter or you need to order your PIN number, please contact your local branch or (877) 354-2757.
 We want to ensure that you feel comfortable in our efforts to protect you as our customer while maintaining the service that you deserve.